iamaureen/Chrome-Extension-Projects/readme.txt

 note:TODO: unable to print console.log from content.js
 note:TODO: icon is not being displayed

-6. connect extension with the server
+6. connect extension with the server <through options.html>
 Added a button in the Option page, "connect to server" an ajax call is made to the (django) server that POSTS some data and server sends back a response

+7. connect extension with the server <through content.js/background.js>
+make an ajax call when the browser icon is pressed. content.js: along with sending msg to background.js it connects with the server and sends data and displays data in browser console. background.js: output the data returned from content.js in extension console, after that an ajax call is made to connect with the server
+ques: which is the best way to connect with the server? added jquery.min.js in the manifest. it has to be added before content.js/background.js to maintain the order of execution.

 TODO:
 https://developer.chrome.com/extensions/messaging